lvgl/lvgl/docs/CONTRIBUTING.md

 ## How to report an issue?

 ### Simple issue
-If you find an issue which is very simple to fix, and you fixed it, please send a pull request.
+If you find an issue which is very simple to fix, and you fixed it, please send a pull request against `beta` branch.
 A simple issue could be:
 * Misspelled names
   * Comment: misspelling or grammatical error in comments